m-zakeri/CodART/README.md

 ### Repository structure

-I. `grammars`: This directory contains three ANTLR4 grammars for the Java programming language:
+I. `grammars`: The directory contains three ANTLR v4 grammars for the Java programming language:

 1.	`Java9_v2.g4`: This grammar was used in the initial version of CodART.
 The main problem of this grammar is that parsing large source code files is performed very slow due to some decisions used in grammar design.
 We have switched to the fast grammar `JavaParserLabled.g4`.